Saturday DNA! Sessions

 • 10:00 a.m.–12:00 p.m.

-• Chaperones are welcome to participate but are not required for students under 15 (chaperones must purchase their own ticket)
+• Adult chaperones are welcome but not required to attend for students under 15, and must purchase their own ticket if attending

 • $26 per student plus Eventbrite fee